OSquiddy/cs50w-capstone/README.md

 **Backend Installation:**
 - Navigate to the backend directory by running the command `cd capstone/backend`
 - Install backend dependencies by running `pip install -r requirements.txt`.
 The main dependencies are Django *(main backend)*, Pillow *(Allows work with images)*, ReportLab *(Used to generate the PDF reports)* and Djoser *(authentication endpoints)*
-- Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`
+- Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`. *If you get messages saying No migrations were applied, or No changes detected, that is not an issue.
+It means the SQLite file is present.*
 - Run the server using `python manage.py runserver 5500`

 **Note: It is important to run the backend server on port 5500**